It is not by accident that we celebrate Black History Month throughout February.

 1619 Project

-The 1619 Project was launched in 2019 by the Pulitzer Center and The New York Times to explore the legacy of slavery and accentuate the contributions that African Americans make to society.
+The 1619 Project was launched in 2019 by the Pulitzer Center and The New York Times to explore the legacy of slavery and accentuate the contributions that Blacks make to society.
 The project offers curricular resources for schools and whomever is interested in learning more about the continuing effects of slavery in our nation.

 Organizational Resources